8 min read

 • Suggest reading some books that would help the person grow (personally or professionally)

-• Share a contact of a person you know that could help them with a challenge they’re currently facing
+• Share a contact of a person you know who could help them with a challenge they’re currently facing

 You’ll notice that the more you have to offer from a genuine place, the more likely people are to open up and share their knowledge.